 Fear of missing out, better known as FOMO, describes “a feeling of worry that an interesting or exciting event is happening somewhere else” could be an explanation.
 Interestingly, FOMO does not discriminate against any age groups.

 It generally takes place when something you don’t own increase in value rapidly.
 What happens next is you’re convinced that this is the next big thing and hop on the momentum train.

 This leads to the observation that investors often do not practice what they preach, resulting to buying high and selling low.
 Antoniou et al. (2013) argue that momentum stems from classic cognitive dissonance where investors react properly to news which confirms their beliefs but underreact to news that disconfirms their beliefs.

 The need to always "feel good"

-Imagine how you would feel, if you bought something today for £10, was £5 yesterday and £15 tomorrow.
+Imagine how would you feel, if you bought something today for £10, was £5 yesterday and £15 tomorrow?
 Naturally, you would think that you’re right and made the right decision.
 Similarly, if you bought it at £10, fell to £5 the next day, how would you feel?
 The likelihood of you selling is high because it gives you the perception that you got it wrong.

 Likewise, if iPhone was retailing for $99 instead of $499 for its 4GB model when it first launched, would Apple have sold >2.2billion units till date?